aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/constraint-declaration-and-attributes.rst

 .. rubric:: Solution pool

-During the solution process of a MIP problem, the solvers CPLEX and GUROBI are capable of storing multiple feasible integer solutions in a solution pool, for instance, to capture solutions with attractive properties that are hard to express in a linear fashion.
+During the solution process of a MIP problem, the solvers CPLEX and Gurobi are capable of storing multiple feasible integer solutions in a solution pool, for instance, to capture solutions with attractive properties that are hard to express in a linear fashion.